3bars/ghostlab/README.md

 2. `cd into ghostcontainers`

-3. `docker-compose -p "ghost-platform" -d up`
+3. `docker-compose -p "ghost-platform" up -d`

 4.  browse to localhost:8080 in a browser